Johnson-Thompson & McColgan claim gold in Birmingham

 McColgan's victory marks her first major title at the age of 31.

-Her triumph also follows in the footsteps of her mother Liz, who won the same title at Auckland 1986 and Edinburgh 1990.
+Her triumph also follows in the footsteps of her mother Liz, who won the same title at Edinburgh 1986 and Auckland 1990.

 As the volume rose and the laps counted down, McColgan found herself locked together with Kenya's Irine Cheptai.